Barroqueiro/Cybersecurity-Actions/README.md

 #### **Files to scan**

 A list separated by spaces of files to be scanned by the bad practices module, this exists because with projects that already started, linting every python file will produce to much output.
-This can configured with something like [Get changed files](https://github.com/tj-actions/changed-files) to make sure that the linting process only happens on the pushed files to the repository instead of the full repository.
+This can be configured with something like [Get changed files](https://github.com/tj-actions/changed-files) to make sure that the linting process only happens on the pushed files to the repository instead of the full repository.

     Name: files-toscan
     Required: False